Setting up a device for development

 Double-click on the file to install the provisioning profile in Xcode.
 Note that Xcode might not show any visual clues that it has installed the profile except for opening.
 This can be verified by browsing to Xcode > Preferences > Accounts.
 Select your Apple ID and click View Details....
 Your new provisioning profile should be listed, as illustrated below:

-After the provisioning profile has been successfully created it may be necessary to refresh Xcode so that all the development certificates are available to Xamarin Studio and Visual Studio.
+After the provisioning profile has been successfully created it may be necessary to refresh Xcode so that all the development certificates are available to Visual Studio for Mac and Visual Studio.

 Downloading Profiles and Certificates in Xcode

 Certificates and provisioning profiles that have been created in the Apple Developer Portal, may not automatically appear in Xcode.
-Therefore, it may be necessary to download them so they that they can be accessed by Xamarin Studio and Visual Studio.
+Therefore, it may be necessary to download them so they that they can be accessed by Visual Studio for Mac and Visual Studio.
 To update and download any certificates created in the Apple Developer portal, do the following:

 - Start Xcode.